glest/glest-source/CONTRIBUTING.md

 1. [Fork the repo](https://github.com/Glest/glest-source/fork) (if you haven't already done so)
 2. Clone it to your computer
-3. When you're ready to work on an issue, be sure you're on the **develop** branch.
+3. When you're ready to work on an issue, be sure you're on the **master** branch.
 From there, [create a separate branch](https://github.com/Kunena/Kunena-Forum/wiki/Create-a-new-branch-with-git-and-manage-branches) (e.g. issue_32)
 4. Make your changes.
 If you're unsure of some details while you're making edits, you can discuss them on the ticket.
-5. Add yourself to the [AUTHORS.md](https://github.com/Glest/glest-source/blob/develop/AUTHORS.md) file
+5. Add yourself to the [AUTHORS.md](https://github.com/Glest/glest-source/blob/master/AUTHORS.md) file

 6. Commit your changes. [git-cola](https://git-cola.github.io/) is a nice GUI front-end for adding files and entering commit messages (git-cola is probably available from your OS repository).